chaoyi-wu/RadFM/README.md

     ```Input: Can you identify any visible signs of Cardiomegaly in the image? ```
     ```Output: yes.```

-By the way, never try to perform this in cpu :）and GPU is all you need.
+By the way, never try to perform this in cpu and GPU is all you need :）.

 ## Pre-train:
 For re-train a model on our dataset or large-sclae test our pre-train model you can check ```src```.